MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

   - [Configuration Manager co-management](/configmgr/comanage/overview).

 > [!IMPORTANT]
-> On all Windows 10, versions 2004, 20H2, and 21H1 builds, there is currently an issue causing remote actions in Microsoft Endpoint Manager such as remote sync to not work properly.
+> If you're using Windows 10, versions 2004, 20H2, or 21H1 builds, please ensure that you have the July 2021 or later Windows updates installed.
+Otherwise, there will be an issue causing remote actions in Microsoft Endpoint Manager such as remote sync to not work properly.
 As a result, any pending policies assigned to devices can take up to 8 hours to be applied.
-To resolve this issue, please perform the following steps on your virtual machines **prior to enrolling them in Microsoft Endpoint Manager**:
-> - Use automation such as a GPO to add the following registry key:
->   - Hive: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Server
->   - Value name: ClientExperienceEnabled
->   - Value type: REG_DWORD
->   - Value data: 1
-> - Reboot the VM

 For more information on Azure Virtual Desktop licensing requirements, see [What is Azure Virtual Desktop?](/azure/virtual-desktop/overview#requirements).